ABRG-Models/morphologica/README.coding.md

 These are some instructions to help a new morphologica user out.

+## Build process

+See the end of the top-level readme for instructions on tailoring your build process to work with morphologica - cmake examples are given to show how to set up the includes, compiler flags and links that you'll need to use the morphologica code.

 ## morph::Config

 Reads and writes parameter configuration data in JSON format.
 JSON is